UhhhAaron/SaladBind/README.md

 **This application is retired and not affiliated with Salad Technologies.**

-This repo will occasionally receive updates to the list of miners so they aren't too out-of-date. **You can do this yourself, too.
-Just go to /internal/miners.json, update the download link and variable "version" for the miner you want to update and submit a pull request.
-I will probably approve it within the day.**

 Support for this software is virtually nonexistant at this point.
 You can use '-d' as a command line argument to debug independently.

+\internal\miners.json is manually updated.
+You need to update the miner download URLs yourself every once and a while to run up-to-date miners.

 The little support there is can be found at an [archive of the wiki FAQ.](https://web.archive.org/web/20220518225746/https://wiki.litdevs.org/wiki/SaladBind/FAQ).

 LIT Devs would still greatly appreciate voluntary donations for their project.
 See [donation directions](DONATE.md).

-*I* did **not** create this application, do not contact me for support (besides making minor tweaks)!
+*I* did **not** create this application, do not contact me for support!
 # SaladBind

 If you want to contribute to SaladBind, please read the [contributing guide](CONTRIBUTING.md).
 Do **NOT** make your own SaladBind version unless you have a good reason to!